JasperKluge/Self-aggregation-Model/README.md

 To understand the following simulation you can read this the PDF 'P12_Simplified_model_for_convective_organization'.
 If you have any questions about the code feel free to message me via my email: jasperleokluge@gmail.com.

 [P12_Simplified_model_for_convective_organization.pdf](https://github.com/user-attachments/files/20109088/P12_Simplified_model_for_convective_organization.pdf)

+The Simulation is visible in the other file self-aggregation_kluge_lier02.py